What Platforms Pay Musicians the Most in 2024? Review of 22 Music Services

 Direct Fan Support

 Again, not a traditional music streaming platform, but Patreon allows creators, including musicians, to get paid directly by fans through subscriptions.
 You can offer exclusive tracks, behind-the-scenes content, or even virtual gigs.
-It’s a model that’s proving increasingly profitable for many artists, especially in a world where direct fan engagement is so crucial.

 11. Audiomack